tuckercp/Portfolio/README.md

 Welcome to my portfolio.
 Below, you will find my projects separated by the main tool/language used.

-_\**As I continue to update and add to this page, and as projects become more complex in scope (i.e. various tools per project), I might change the portfolio design to better organize the projects listed below\**_
+_\**As I continue to update and add to this page, and as projects become more complex in scope (i.e. various tools per project), I might change the portfolio design to better organize these projects\**_

 ---
 ## 📖 Table of Contents